 For those interested in applying to be a correctional officer with the ADOC, select the position you want to apply for below.

-The Basic Correctional Officer (BCO) is an entry-level position.
-BCOs work many posts inside the facilities, and their primary responsibilities include supervising inmates and dormitories, conducting searches, working dining halls, managing functions requiring inmate supervision, assisting with educational and vocational opportunities and providing rehabilitative services.
+The Correctional Security Guard (CSG) is an entry-level position.
+CSGs work many posts inside the facilities, and their primary responsibilities include supervising inmates and dormitories, conducting searches, working dining halls, managing functions requiring inmate supervision, assisting with educational and vocational opportunities and providing rehabilitative services.

 Candidates will receive a call from a recruiter within 2 business days to begin our fully virtual recruitment process.

 The Correctional Officer Trainee (COT) is an entry-level position that requires firearm certification.
 COTs are responsible for the same tasks as CSGs; however, their firearms certification allows them to work additional posts such as transferring inmates, manning patrol towers and operating perimeter trucks.